-Course Evaluations:
+Course Evaluations

-For Program improvement, students are expected to complete a student opinion survey at the end of each semester.
+For program improvement, students are expected to complete a student opinion survey at the end of specific semesters.
 Evaluations of the course, teacher effectiveness, clinical instructor, and clinical agency are included.
-Students are asked to complete the evaluation online, and the students' anonymity is protected.
-The instructor may take students to a computer lab to complete the evaluations.
+The evaluations may be completed via paper/pen and/or online, and the students' anonymity is protected.